mohmdfayiz/foundr_client/README.md

 ## foundr_client

-> A platform for entrepreneurs to find a co-founder React js
+> A platform for entrepreneurs to find a co-founder <br>
+> React js